connexcs/docs/customer.md

 # Customer Management

 In Connex, you can create your own **Customer** and assign **credit, status, channel, last call, ASR, ACD, PDD and CPS** to them.
-Managing customers is quite easy with **Connex.** Follow the procedures given in this tutorial, to learn how to efficiently manage customers.
+Managing customers is quite easy with **Connex.** Follow the procedures given in this tutorial, to learn how to efficiently manage your customers.

 On the Dashboard, click on the tab, highlighted in the centre of the page, to go to the **Customer** or you can also click on  **_Management_** from the left pane and select **"Customer".**